-However, before we get started with the specifics of the stock market, it’s important to point out that when you trade stocks in a conventional sense, you’re buying into a company, in very small amounts.
+Before we get started with the specifics, it’s important to point out that when you trade stocks in a conventional sense, you’re buying into a company, in very small amounts.
 The more stocks you own, the greater your share in the company.
 Publicly traded stocks number in the thousands, and many stocks are being listed or delisted each and every day.

 The value of a stock is dependent on a wide variety of factors, including the fundamentals of the company, socio-economic issues, geopolitical issues, inflation, unemployment, taxation, and a host of others.
 At any given time all of these factors are working together – often in opposite directions – to influence the price of the company’s stock.
 But perhaps the biggest drivers of stock prices are speculation and perception.
 The more people that believe a stock is likely to move up or down, the greater the likelihood that they will move the stock price in a particular direction.